 Number of grades: Two (coarse and fine)

 Comments: This thrifty grater has some nice features – it sits flat on the work surface and doesn’t wobble about, avoids mess by catching gratings and you can grate back and forth as the sharp blades are double-sided.
-Buy from IKEA.

-Best… investment buy
+Best investment buy

 Key features: A stylish design (it would make a great wedding present) and excellent for storage.